Skip to main content

 You have a number of options when hiring a developer.
 If you can afford to bring on an employee, hiring an in-house developer on salary is an option.
 You can also hire developers as contractors, freelancers, and offshore agency third-parties.

 Due to the cost savings and the amount of talent available, many people consider hiring offshore.
 There are some clear benefits to hiring offshore developers, so we understand if this is the route you want to go.
 However, there are some things to consider.
+This is particularly relevant to anyone evaluating custom software development or hiring in-house versus using an agency.

 What is Offshore Software Development?